bifrost-platform/bifrost-relayer.rs/README.md

 # ![BIFROST Network](media/bifrost_header.jpeg)

+### Designed to be the successor of https://github.com/bifrost-platform/bifrost-relayer.

 The BIFROST Network is a fast and scalable EVM-compatible blockchain that provides an all-in-one environment for developers to build multichain DApps.